amminer/ansifier/README.md

 `asciifier`'s ANSI-escaped output *should* work as intended on any modern terminal with true color support, and *may* work on terminals without this support, albeit with funny looking colors.
+I have noticed that my virtual consoles display the correct characters, but with unusual looking colors, for example - it looks like somewhere in the stack the RGB escapes get converted to a format with less colors, but I don't know where this happens.

 A comprehensive list of terminal environments where `asciifier` has been observed to be working correctly has not been compiled, but basically any common Windows 10+ or Linux